cshyjak/unmanic/README.md

 ## License and Contribution

-This projected is licensed under th GPL version 3.
+This project is licensed under the GPL version 3.

 Copyright (C) Josh Sunnex - All Rights Reserved